Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Introduction

 \section{Introduction}

 By definition, a source code maps symbols in an information source to a set of finite-length strings of symbols from a $k$-ary alphabet.
 In this work, we study a special class of codes, whose images can also be interpreted as multisets constructed from the alphabet elements.
-Recall that a \textit{multiset} is a set of unordered elements allowing multiplicity \cite{multiset89} and the order of the elements does not matter.
-So for a multiset code based on the alphabet set $\{A,B\}$ for example, the code symbols $AAB$, $ABA$ and $BAA$ are all identical as they have the same number of $A$’s and $B$’s.\footnote{These multisets $\{AAB\}$, $\{ABA\}$ and $\{BAA\}$ are identical.}
+Recall that a \textit{multiset} is a set of elements allowing multiplicity \cite{multiset89} and the order of the elements does not matter.
+So for a multiset code based on the alphabet set $\{A,B\}$ for example, the codewords $AAB$, $ABA$ and $BAA$ are all identical as they have the same number of $A$’s and $B$’s (i.e., these multisets $\{A,A,B\}$, $\{A,B,A\}$ and $\{B,A,A\}$ are identical).

-{Since a multiset with $k$ distinct alphabets can be represented by a {$k$-tuple} of integers, such codes can be analyzed in the traditional framework.
-However, viewed in such a way, the image code symbol set is required to satisfy additional constraints.
-For example, in this paper we focus on coding that maps to multisets with {equal multiset cardinality}, say $q$.
-The $k$-tuples then are required to define an integer partition of $q$, while the multiset formulation allows a more natural way to address a certain type of coding problems.}
+Since a multiset with $k$ distinct symbols can be represented as a $k$-tuple of integers, a multiset code can also be analyzed in terms of symbol strings.
+However, viewed in this traditional framework, the codewords may be imposed with intertwined constraints.
+For example, a multiset cardinality condition corresponds to a condition on the component sum the $k$-tuple.
+In this paper we will show that multiset can offer a more natural setting to address certain applications.

-Consider {\it combinatorial Gray codes}, the type of codes we focus on in this paper.
-These codes, which are generalization of the {binary reflected Gray code}, map successive source symbols to code symbols that differ in ``some prespecified, small way''\cite{CGC97}.
+\textit{Combinatorial Gray codes} are generalization of the binary reflected Gray.
+They map successive source symbols to codewords that differ in ``some prespecified, small way''\cite{CGC97}.
 To illustrate with an example, suppose the source symbols are organized as a 1-dimensional (1D) cyclic integer lattice, which we identify as {${\mathbb{Z}}_M\triangleq\{0,1,...,M-1\}$}, the ring of residues modulo $M$ for any positive integer $M\geq 2$.
 It is natural to consider $i$ and $i+1$ as successive symbols.
 For each $m, 1 \leq m<M$, define an $\it m$-block at $i$ to be $(i,i+1,...,i+m-1)$, where {$i\in {\mathbb{Z}}_M$}.
 Note that there is a one-to-one and onto correspondence between $i$ and the $m$-block it is tagged at.